desiby/stelligent-u/01-cloudformation/README.md

 that parameter.
 Modify the first Stack's template so that it utilizes this Parameter Store parameter value as the IAM User's name.
 Update the first stack.
 Finally, tear it down.
->command to run with using SSM parameter store<br>
+>command to run with using SSM parameter store
-`aws cloudformation create-stack --stack-name desirebahbioh-mystack --template-body file://newuser.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=NewUserName,ParameterValue=/desirebahbioh/cfnusers`

 ## Lesson 1.3: Portability & Staying DRY